• Skip to primary navigation

 • Stovetop - Meatballs can easily be cooked in a skillet on the stovetop.
 The best part about this method is the delicious brown crust the forms while it cooks.
 Set a skillet over medium heat and rotate the meatballs as they cook to prevent burning and ensure they are cooking evenly.

 • Slow cooker - Yes, you can make meatballs in a slow cooker.
 It isn't my favorite way to cook them.
 Personally, I think a slow cooker is best for keeping cooked meatballs warm.
-However, you can make these in your crock pot by adding your favorite sauce in with the raw meatballs and letting it simmer on high until the meatballs are cooked through.
+However, you can make these flavorful meatballs in your crock pot by adding your favorite sauce in with the raw meatballs and letting it simmer on high until the meatballs are cooked through.

 Sausage meatballs served for dinner.